Windows 10 Gets A New Linux: openSUSE

 sounds awesome but means nothing.
 (Score:2, Interesting)

-Or a bunch of other distributions (Score:2)
+Or a bunch of other distributions (Score:3)

 Where's the Windows Subsystem for Linux?
 (Score:2)